pablos-here/nbiff/README.md

 ![nbiff logo](doc/logo.png)
 # nbiff

-`nbiff` is an intentionally simple, extensible email notifier.
+`nbiff` is an intentionally simple, extensible systray email notifier.
 Geared for Linux, yet it may (eventually) work on Windows.

 ## Features